 - You Keep Using That Word: A few episodes have him using "cop-out" as a synonym for "rip-off".
 Acknowledged in his "5 More Frak-Ups" video.

 The PO'd Pizza Guy gives examples of these tropes:

-Jerk Ass: In the spinoff "PO'd Pizza Guy", the titular character REALLY has some issues.
+- Jerk Ass: The first episode quickly shows that he REALLY has some issues.
 It's also telling that Chris Moore almost NEVER uses vulgar humor in TV Trash, yet it is ABUNDANT with the PO'd Pizza Guy.

 - Precision F-Strike: He's one of the few characters on the site to openly swear.